 Deployments cannot be removed or turned off for a device group, but you can update an existing deployment by creating a new deployment for the device group.
 If you want to remove a deployment from a particular device, you can move the device to another device group that does not have a deployment assigned.

-Using CLI v1 and CLI v2 Beta
+Using Azure Sphere classic CLI and Azure Sphere CLI

 - On Windows, use PowerShell or a standard Windows command prompt.

 - On Linux, use any command shell.
 Specify the azsphere command if you set Azure Sphere CLI as the default during SDK installation, or the azsphere_v2 command if you set the Azure Sphere classic CLI as the default.

 See Azure Sphere CLI for details about the features and commands supported by Azure Sphere CLI.